CtrlAiDel/How-to-Run-Multiple-AI-Models-with-Ollama-and-Open-WebUI-in-Docker/README.md

    - Restart your computer if required.

 2. **Install Docker Desktop**:
-   - Download and install Docker Desktop from the following: [Website link](https://www.docker.com/products/docker-desktop/).
+   - Download and install Docker Desktop from the following link: [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 3. **Verify Docker Desktop**:
    - Ensure Docker Desktop is running correctly on your system.